Peek2: Regex-free Byte-level Byte-Pair Encoding Pretokenizer for LLM Inference on Edge Devices: Background: Cl100k Analysis

-The complete regex syntax rules and the subtle differences of its dialects are out of the scope of this work.
-The pretokenizer regex is formed in an or-of-groups hierarchy.
-The text is greedily matched against the leftmost group, and if the match fails, the next group is tested.
-The items like \verb~\p{}~ target a specific Unicode Character Class.
+The pretokenizer Regex is formed in an or-of-branches hierarchy.
+The text is greedily matched against the leftmost branch, and if the match fails, the next branch is tested, as shown in Figure~\ref{fig:cl100k_design_original}.